Osub/Community-Auth-For-CodeIgniter-3/readme.md

 2) Verify that extensions in community_auth/helpers and community_auth/libraries do not conflict with extensions you already have made in your application.

+3) Copy files from community_auth package to application directory.

+* If on linux or mac, if there is no existing application and no reason to worry about overwriting existing files, cd to application directory, then execute ./third_party/community_auth/sh/.install.sh, then skip to step 8.
+You will probably need to set permissions of .install.sh to allow execution.
+After execution, remove permissions to execute or remove the file completely.
+* If not on linux or mac, or if you already have an existing application, proceed to step 4.

-3) Copy MY_Controller.php, MY_Input.php, and MY_Model.php from community_auth/core to application/core.
+4) Copy MY_Controller.php, MY_Input.php, and MY_Model.php from community_auth/core to application/core.
 If you already had these files, merge them with your existing files.

-4) Copy auth_constants.php from community_auth/hooks to application/hooks.
-If the site has a security certificate, change value of USE_SSL to 1.
+5) Copy auth_constants.php from community_auth/hooks to application/hooks.

-5) Copy the controllers in community_auth/controllers to application/controllers.
+6) Copy the controllers in community_auth/controllers to application/controllers.

-6) If not already removing index.php from URLs, the .htaccess file in community_auth/public_root can be moved to public root.
+7) If not already removing index.php from URLs, the .htaccess file in community_auth/public_root can be moved to public root.
 Notice the lines at the top that allow for access denial.
 If you already have an .htaccess file, make sure to include those lines at the top of it.

+8) If the site has a security certificate, change value of USE_SSL to 1 in application/hooks/auth_constants.php.
+While you are there you should review the other constants, as many are configurable.

-7) Modify config/autoload:
+9) Modify config/autoload:

 	$autoload['packages'] = array(
 		APPPATH . 'third_party/community_auth/'